 Race our beautiful, scenic route in the oldest foot-racing event in southeast Missouri on Sunday at 2:00 p.m.
 Youth & Toddler Race begins at 1:30 p.m.
 Check-in opens at 11:30 a.m. and closes at 1:00 p.m.
 Mile walk is non-competitive.
-High quality long-sleeved T-shirts are guaranteed to the first 200 entries.
+High quality long-sleeved T-shirts are guaranteed if registered by March 30, 2014.
 USATF Certified Course.
-For more information please contact:
+Chip timing by CAPE ROAD RUNNERS.

 Pre-registration is $15.00 with a March 30 or earlier postmark; race day registration is $20.00.